StephenPatOMalley/FinalYearProject/README.md

 This is my Final year project Sofware & Electroinc Engineering

-Include in the above file is the React Webserver and the Arduino code for the ESP-32
+Include in the above files is the React Webserver and the Arduino code for the ESP-32